-PHP is largely used by small to medium-sized solutions as we can see by this data provided by iDataLabs.
+In contrast, a web development company in Mumbai may use PHP to build small to medium-sized websites as we can see by the data provided by Enlyft.

-PHP is also used for large-scale applications and the biggest example of which is the Facebook application.
+PHP is also used for large-scale applications, the biggest example of which is the Facebook application.

 So many new web applications are using PHP for web programming which includes Flickr, Wikipedia, Craigslist, and Zynga.